 - It got so much worse for him after he ended the streak on April 6, 2014.
 Wrestlers and fans alike have been treating him worse than ever due to his attitude of only being in the company for the money.
 The crowd didn't bother booing him till the next night, while wrestlers backstage treated him like a non-entity the night of, and both fans and wrestlers alike treated The Undertaker with the respect due to being a legit legend, even though Taker ended up in an ambulance shortly after getting backstage.
 The hate came out in spades when he came out the next night on Raw.
 The look on Lesnar's face made it clear that he was not used to the raw hatred he was being shown even though he was trying to play it off by acting like a heel was supposed to.
 Made worse by all the media coverage of the event, from the Internet to newspapers to even Jon Stewart appearing to be upset at the situation, though he seemed to be only half joking at the time on his broadcast of The Daily Show later on that same night as the Raw broadcast.

-- Things have since changed for Lesnar.
+- Things later changed for Lesnar.
 Despite holding the WWE Championship with a potential return to UFC rumored after WrestleMania 31, Lesnar began to lose his X-Pac Heat in part thanks to the fallout of the 2015 Royal Rumble and Roman Reigns' victory.
 WWE's failure during the Road to WrestleMania to get Reigns over with the crowds combined with the extraordinary mic skills of Paul Heyman has turned Lesnar's X-Pac Heat into legit face heat.
 Furthermore, there was much jubilation in the IWC when Lesnar revealed that he had re-signed with WWE.

 - Eva Marie:

 - She gets boos just for getting tagged into a match.
-She getting a lot of exposure in the ring and on Total Divas, but it led to her getting her own hatedom.
+She got a lot of exposure in the ring and on Total Divas, but it led to her getting her own hatedom.
 If they gave her a mic, she could reach Vickie Guerrero levels of heat soon.
-It's debatable how much of it has been intentional on WWE's part, given that one of her first on-screen appearances had her slapping Jerry Lawler for pronouncing her name wrong - and their efforts to portray her as an over-ambitious Gold Digger on Total Divas.
+It's debatable how much of it has been intentional on WWE's part, given that one of her first on-screen appearances had her slapping Jerry Lawler for pronouncing her name wrong — and their efforts to portray her as an over-ambitious Gold Digger on Total Divas.

 - It was a conscious attempt to garner heel heat, portraying her as a selfish model type character who didn't care about wrestling or want to learn, playing into fan perception of "bad" Divas.
 Unfortunately, doing this was the ultimate way to garner "go away" heat.
 Ideally, that "go away" heat would have just been directed at the Eva Marie character, which would have made it easy to turn into straight heel heat, but unfortunately her early matches showed her as someone who hadn't even properly learned how to take moves yet, which cemented her status as someone the fans just absolutely hated.
 She took a break from wrestling for a while, most likely to train, and tried to reconvert that X-Pac Heat into legit heel heat, showing off a very heelish entrance on NXT in August 2014, playing up the fact that this is a character much more strongly.
 Whether the fans will start booing the character rather than the performer remains to be seen.